components.email

 Components

-Each type is a focused, exportable component—tuned for client quirks, measurement, and brand-level craft.
+Each type is a focused, exportable block.
+Able to be tuned for client quirks, measurement, and brand-level craft.

 Timers